MCMi460/NSO-RPC/README.md

 # Nintendo Switch Online Rich Presence

+## ⚠️ Disclaimer
+Nintendo has recently updated Nintendo Switch Online (NSO), breaking support for all third-party tools.
+Apps like s3s, nxapi, NSO-RPC and others are currently not working.

+Updating authentication credentials **isn’t possible** at the moment, and these services may remain unusable.

+**_Do not contact Nintendo about this issue._**

+---

 *Display your Nintendo Switch game status on Discord!*

 This README will be split into two sections: